GHSA Flag Football: Featuring Pope High School, River Ridge and Creekview

-An airline worker died on Saturday after being
+An airline worker died after being 'ingested into the engine' of a plane, NTSB says

 An airline ground crew worker in Alabama died after being "ingested into the engine" of a parked plane on Saturday, said the National Transportation Safety Board.